 The implementation of Recommendation 6 has not been effective in achieving the Recommendation’s stated objective.
 While efforts have begun to engage the Community in a dialogue concerning the issue, the Community and ICANN appear no closer to clarity on this matter.
 Implementation has had the effect of spurring focused dialogue that informs Community members’ understanding of the difference between policy and implementation.
 It may be that additional effort needs to be applied to develop complementary mechanisms for consultation in appropriate circumstances with the relevant SOs and ACs on administrative and executive issues that will be addressed at Board level.

-6. Assessment of ATRT1 Recommendations 7.1 and 8
+Report Section 6.
+DECISION MAKING TRANSPARENCY AND APPEALS PROCESSES: ATRT2 Recommendation #5 (Assessment of ATRT1 Recommendations 7.1 and 8)

 Findings of ATRT1